lsculv/dotfiles-docs/README.md

 This _must_ be a completely separate repo as the `dotfiles` repo needs to match _exactly_ the structure of the files that live in `$HOME`.
-If this README or other docs were added there, it would clutter your home directory whenever you used it and complain if you deleted them and tried to add some more files.
+If this README or other docs were added there, it would clutter your home directory whenever you used it, and complain if you deleted them and tried to add some more files.
 A separate docs repo is the best solution for simplicity of installation and use.

 ## Setup